 Management of natural resources refers to the plan of action related to renewable and non-renewable resources.
 Natural resources like land, soil, water, plants and animals are affected by global warming, overpopulation, industrial expansion and other related reasons.

-Why Management of Natural Resources Important?
+Why is Management of Natural Resources Important?

 Following are the reasons why the management of natural resources is important: